 - Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail-order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 SCAN Inspired by women for women must end your membership in the plan in certain situations
+SECTION 5 SCAN Balance must end your membership in the plan in certain situations

 Section 5.1 When must we end your membership in the plan?